-Blue is the color of the ocean and the sky, also symbolising distance, divinity, and dreams.
+Blue is the colour of the ocean and the sky, also symbolising distance, divinity, and dreams.
 It has a cool, calming effect that delivers a sense of security and relaxation, but what does the colour blue mean in psychology?

 “The Blue Mind” is a term that was coined by Wallace J. Nichols in his 2014 book: Blue Mind: The Surprising Science That Shows How Being Near, In, On, or Under Water Can Make You Happier, Healthier, More Connected, and Better at What You Do.

 It refers to the immeasurable sense of peace that we, humans, feel, when we are around water.
-It is defined as our escape to the hyper-connected, over-stimulated state of modern day life, in favour of solitude.
+It is defined as our escape to the hyper-connected, over-stimulated state of modern-day life, in favour of solitude.
 In his book, he states how research has long found that humans are pulled toward Mother Nature’s blue for (in part) its restorative benefits to the soul.

 Using the colour blue in our artworks

 Given that, we must use the colour with the utmost care in our artworks and not leave our viewers guessing what does the colour blue mean in our creations!
 We should know the difference between its hues, and understand how it impacts our work overall.